LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/reading/web-api/_index.md

 JSON for web API-to-client communications.
 {{% /notice %}}

-In the next section, we will discuss exactly how a client application makes a request and how a web API responds.
+Let's look at how exactly a client application makes a request and how a web API responds.

 ### HTTP as The Language of Web APIs